microsoft/IoT-For-Beginners/1-getting-started/lessons/4-connect-internet/README.md

 #### Install Python and VS Code

 If you don't have Python and VS Code installed locally, you will need to install them both to code the server.
-If you are using a virtual device, or are working on your Raspberry Pi you can skip this step.
+If you are using a virtual IoT device, or are working on your Raspberry Pi you can skip this step as you should already have this installed and configured.

-##### Task
+##### Task - install Python and VS Code

 Install Python and VS Code.